thecjharries/chc-code-test/notes.md

 * `Employee.Salary` is going to be an `int` because I'm lazy and the example was a whole number.
 Changing the type doesn't really matter for what I'm doing.
 * Reports are trees not cyclic graphs. eg if Alice reports to Bob and Bob reports to Charlie, Charlie cannot report to Alice.

+### General Notes

+* Godoc is unlike the typical Javadoc paradigm other languages (including Python) employ.
+I'm not super comfortable with it because I haven't compiled and used its output yet.

 ## Post-Mortem